Glossary of Terms

 Enzootic disease

-A disease (usually in low prevalence) which is constantly present in
+A disease (usually in low prevalence) which is constantly present in a population.

 Enzyme